pub struct Timer { /* private fields */ }Expand description

 pub fn sleep(&self, duration: Duration) -> Sleep<'_> ⓘ

-that will complete in duration
+Returns a Future that will complete in duration.

 §Returns

-future will be driven by this timer, and will
+The returned Sleep future will be driven by this timer, and will

-complete once this timer has advanced by at least duration
+complete once this timer has advanced by at least duration.

 §Panics